 Where we need to collect personal data by law, or under the terms of a contract we have with you and you fail to provide that data when requested, we may not be able to perform the contract or service we have or are trying to enter into with you.
 In this case, we may have to cancel the contract or service you have with us but we will notify you if this is the case at the time.

 We use different methods to collect data from and about you including through:

 Direct interactions.
 You may give us your personal information in order to sign up for one of our events, make a donation, purchase our products, register as a volunteer, apply for funding, use our support services or otherwise correspond with us.

-We may also receive your personal information from subcontractors acting on our behalf who provide us with technical, payment or delivery services, and from business partners, advertising networks and search/analytic providers.
+We may also receive your personal information from professional fundraising and volunteer agencies, independent event organisers, subcontractors acting on our behalf who provide us with technical, payment or delivery services, and from business partners, advertising networks and search/analytic providers.

 How we use your personal data

 Data protection laws mean that each use we make of personal information must have a “legal basis”.
 The relevant legal bases are set out in the General Data Protection Regulation (EU Regulation 2016/679) and in current UK data protection legislation.

 Consent is where we ask you if we can use your information in a certain way, and you agree to this (for example when we send you marketing material via post).
 Where we use your information for a purpose based on consent, you have the right to withdraw consent for any future use of your information for this purpose at any time.

 We have a basis to use your personal information where we need to do so to comply with one of our legal or regulatory obligations.
 For example, in some cases we may need to share your information with on of our regulations such as the Charity Commission, or to use information we collect about you for due diligence or ethical screening purposes.